la2050/challenge/partners.markdown

 **Lead Partners**

-* The Goldhirsh Foundation, providing $1,000,000 in gant funds
+* The Goldhirsh Foundation, providing $1,000,000 in grant funds

 * The Annenberg Foundation, providing $50,000 in grant funds to support efforts in diversity, equity, and inclusion